kudobuilder/kudo.dev/content/docs/cli.md

 :::

 ::: flag --repo (string)
-The name of the repository in the `repo list` configuration. (default to configured repository context)
+The name of the repository in the `repo list` configuration to use. (default to configured repository context)
 :::